-- the UE attempts to perform supplementary service settings management via XCAP; - the UE receives an HTTP failure code as described in section 5.3.1.2.2 of 3GPP Release 12 TS 24.623 [28]; - the UE is not configured with network operator's preference for the selection of the domain used by the UE when performing supplementary services setting control for voice services; and - until the UE performs a power-off/power-on or the UE detects a change of USIM/ISIM then:
+- the UE attempts to perform supplementary service settings management via XCAP; - the UE receives an HTTP failure code as described in section 5.3.1.2.2 of 3GPP Release 12 TS 24.623 [28]; - the UE is not configured with SS_domain_setting paramter as specified in Annex C.3 with network operator's preference for the selection of the domain used by the UE when performing supplementary services setting control for voice services; and - until the UE performs a power-off/power-on or the UE detects a change of USIM/ISIM then:

-- the UE must not perform supplementary service settings management via XCAP; and - the UE must instead attempt to perform supplementary service settings management in the CS domain. - Note 2: By default, the UE is not configured with the network operator's preference for the selection of the domain used by the UE when performing supplementary service settings control for voice services.
+- the UE must not perform supplementary service settings management via XCAP; and - the UE must instead attempt to perform supplementary service settings management in the CS domain. - Note 2: By default, the UE is not configured with the SS_domain_setting parameter as specified in Annex C.3 with the network operator's preference for the selection of the domain used by the UE when performing supplementary service settings control for voice services.